 - optional: pinch of cayenne pepper

-1. In small mixing bowl, combine mayo, mustard, vinegar, honey salt and optional, cayenne.
+1. In a small mixing bowl, combine mayo, mustard, garlic powder, vinegar, garlic honey salt and optional - cayenne.
 Set aside.

 3. Pour almond flour and coconut flakes in separate plates.
-Beat eggs until thoroughly incorporated.
+In a shallow bowl, beat eggs until thoroughly incorporated.

 4. Create an assembly line of chicken, almond flour, egg and coconut flakes.
-Dredge chicken through each respectively and set on plate.
+Dredge chicken through each respectively and set on a clean plate.

 5. Preheat frying pan on medium, add oil and cook chicken on each side for 3-4 minutes until brown and cooked through.
 You may need to work in batches to avoid overcrowding the pan.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.